-Tarlov cysts are abnormal sacs of spinal fluid that usually form at the lower end of the spine (sacrum).
-What distinguishes Tarlov cysts is the presence of spinal nerve fibers within the cyst wall.
+Tarlov cysts are abnormal sacs of spinal fluid that usually form at the lower end of the spine, which is called the sacrum.
+Tarlov cysts contain spinal nerve fibers within the cyst wall.

 Copyright © Nucleus Medical Media, Inc.

 The cause of a Tarlov cyst is unknown but may be related to:

 Although gender may not be a risk factor, Tarlov cysts have more often been found in women than men.

 Tarlov cysts may be linked to connective tissue disorders such as lupus and Marfan syndrome.

 Most of the time, Tarlov cysts do not cause symptoms.
 When symptoms do occur, they may include:

 If you have a Tarlov cyst, the following may cause it to become painful or cause other symptoms:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Depending on your symptoms, you may need to see a specialist, such as a neurosurgeon.